'96 (film): Box office

-In the opening day of its release, the film had collected ₹45 lakh at the Chennai city box office, and worldwide the film had earned ₹3.5 crore.
+On the opening day, the film had collected ₹45 lakh at the Chennai city box office, and worldwide the film had earned ₹3.5 crore.
 Within the first four days, the film earned a net revenue of ₹2 crore from Chennai, and was considered to be the fifth highest grossing Tamil films of the year.
 Within the second week of its release, more screens were allotted to the film following its positive word-of-mouth.
 As of 26 October 2018, the film earned ₹50 crore worldwide at the box office, with a cumulative gross of ₹26 crore from Tamil Nadu box office.

 In Kerala, the number of screens were increased from 80 to 106 screens within the second week, despite other new films released on the week — Ratsasan, NOTA and another Sethupathi-starrer Chekka Chivantha Vaanam.
 The film was considered "blockbuster" at the Kerala box office, grossing ₹7 crore, the film received a share of ₹3 crore, against its theatrical rights being valued at ₹50 lakh.
 It became Vijay Sethupathi's first solo hit in the state.
 In Karnataka, the film earned ₹3 crore, and received a netted revenue of ₹50 lakh from rest of Indian territories.
 The film also earned ₹13.5 crore from overseas centres.

 Critical response

 The film received critical acclaim from critics and audience, praising the script, cinematography, direction and music and the performances of Sethupathi and Trisha.
 '96 appeared on many year-end lists as one of the best Tamil films of 2018, by top publications such as The Indian Express, HuffPost, The Hindu, The News Minute and The Week.

 Anupama Subramaniam of Deccan Chronicle, who gave the film 3.5 stars out of 5, was in high praise of director Prem Kumar as she wrote that he had "not made a film, but woven pure and impeccable poetry on celluloid", going on to add that "Prem's honest attempt of portraying the true essence of love without taking any cinematic liberties makes '96 the kind of genre-defining film that creates a benchmark for many years to come", while hailing Trisha's performance as her "best-ever till date".
 A critic from the Indo-Asian News Service gave it a rare 5 stars out of 5 and said, "as we get to the climax and we get one of the most heartwarming moments of the film, it makes '96 a highly satisfying story of unfulfilled romance".
-Behindwoods called 96 a "breezy and heartwarming romantic tale that Tamil cinema audience shouldn't miss".
 Sify named it "one of the best films in a long time", while giving it a 4 rating out of 5.
 Janani K. of India Today gave it 4 stars out of 5 and called it a "poignant romantic tale" and a "tribute to unconditional love".
 Mythily Ramachandran of Gulf News called the film "a classic love story that will be fondly remembered".